genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/docs/api/foundation-layout.foundationlayout.layoutrequiredregistrations.md

 ## FoundationLayout.layoutRequiredRegistrations() method

-Gets all of the required registration function names for a set of config
+Gets all of the required element registry function names for a set of config

 **Signature:**